 The Incredible Hulk, as a comic book, was a model of narrative clarity.
-It had the bracing simplicity of garage rock modified by a note of piercing melancholy that evoked Smokey Robinson’s “I’ve Got to Dance to Keep from Crying.”
+It had the bracing simplicity of garage rock, modified by a note of piercing melancholy that evoked Smokey Robinson’s “I’ve Got to Dance to Keep from Crying.”
 The Hulk himself, barreling through all snares and obstacles while uttering a few characteristic monosyllables (“Hulk trust no one!”), was the embodied spirit of comic books.
-But the flavor was in the sadness: when the Hulk wasn’t throwing his weight around against the likes of the Rhino or the Behemoth, he was lost in contemplation of a solitude beyond redemption. . .
-The beautiful monster, the wounded monster, the sad monster: this other hidden Hulk is subliminally present if not always perceptible in the giant green simulacrum of Ang Lee's Hulk—although there is unquestionably a forlorn quality in those pogo-stick leaps across the arid wastelands.
+But the flavor was in the sadness: when the Hulk wasn’t throwing his weight around against the likes of the Rhino or the Behemoth, he was lost in contemplation of a solitude beyond redemption.

-You can read the complete version of this article in the July/August 2003 print edition of Film Comment.
+You can read the entire article in the July/August 2003 issue.